+Architectural Description

-Architectural Description Written by Richard Mattson and Frances Alexander (2007) with additions and photos by Susan V. Mayer (2024) Built in 1928-1929, the Alexander-Howell House was one of the earlier dwellings in Eastover.
-The first house was a similarly grand Georgian Revival mansion designed by Martin E. Boyer, Jr. for Alexander L. and Viola James in 1927.
-Numerous brick and weatherboarded versions of the Georgian style followed, including the 1930 A. Lloyd Goode House at 165 Cherokee Road and the 1931 John Paul Lucas, Jr. House at 265 Cherokee Road.
-While these houses and others remained substantially intact at the time of the 2007 Landmark Designation Report authored by Mattson and Alexander, as did other grand Georgian Revival dwellings along portions of Cherokee Road, Eastover Road, Colville Road, and Hempstead Place, many contemporary residences have been extensively renovated or even demolished.
+Built in 1928-1929, the Alexander-Howell House was one of the earlier dwellings in Eastover.
+The first house was a similarly grand Colonial Revival mansion designed by Martin E. Boyer, Jr. for Alexander L. and Viola James in 1927.
+Numerous brick and weatherboarded versions of the Colonial Revival style followed, including the 1930 A. Lloyd Goode House at 165 Cherokee Road and the 1931 John Paul Lucas, Jr. House at 265 Cherokee Road.
+While these houses and others remained substantially intact at the time of the 2007 Landmark Designation Report authored by Mattson and Alexander, as did other grand Colonial Revival dwellings along portions of Cherokee Road, Eastover Road, Colville Road, and Hempstead Place, many contemporary residences have been extensively renovated or even demolished.
 The James House was designated a local landmark in 1994, but that status was revoked in 2009 due to inappropriate alterations made to the property.51